 In the event that an obligee makes a claim against the bond, the surety will compensate the obligee and later seek payment from the associated principal.
 Therefore, the associated principal and the surety will agree on the bond amount, method of payment and the cost of a bond.

 Sureties play two important roles

 S. Carolina bonds serve two important roles.
-First, they are an insurance policy to the obligee.
+First, they are an insurance policy to the associated obligee.
 When a principal enters a contract with the obligee and fails to fulfill the terms of the contract, the obligee can make a claim on the bond for adequate compensation.
 A classic example is during a construction project.
 When a contractor fails to complete the project to the standards that were agreed upon or fails to pay subcontractors, the obligee can protect themselves from resulting damages by making a claim against the bond.

 Secondly, SC bonding solutions are an extension of credit to a principal.
-When an obligee makes a claim, the principal is protected from hefty out of pocket expenses because the surety will handle the compensation of the obligee.
+When an obligee makes a claim, the principal is protected from hefty out of pocket expenses because the surety will handle the compensation of the involved obligee.
 This means that the principal will have more time to prepare themselves to pay back the surety.
 In fact, most bonds provided by surety companies to principals are offered at only a fraction of the face value of a bond (1-15% of face value in most cases).

 South Carolina bonding in action

 There are many different types of bonds issued in the great state of SC.
 Their basic purpose remains the same: extending credit to the principal and providing protection to the obligee.
-Call NFP Surety today, and we’ll teach you how to get bonded in South Carolina.
+Call Surety by NFP today, and we’ll teach you how to get bonded in South Carolina.
 We know bonds.
 It’s what we do!

 The most common issues S. Carolina sureties include: